-Washington scores 14 as No. 20 Ohio State tops UCLA 77-70
+Liddell returns, No. 20 Ohio State tops UCLA 77-70

+CLEVELAND (AP) — The return of E.J.
+Liddell helped Ohio State bounce back from its lone loss of the season.

-CLEVELAND (AP) — Duane Washington Jr. hit two free throws in the final minute and finished with 14 points, helping No. 20 Ohio State hold off UCLA 77-70 Saturday at the CBS Sports Classic.
+Liddell had nine points and three rebounds after missing two games with an illness, allowing No. 20 Ohio State to hold off UCLA 77-70 at the CBS Sports Classic on Saturday.

-Zed Key had 11 points and six rebounds and CJ Walker scored 10 points for the Buckeyes (6-1), who bounced back from a 70-67 loss at Purdue on Dec.
-16. Neither team led by more than six points until the final minute.

-UCLA (5-2) ended a five-game winning streak.
-It built a 54-48 lead on Johnny Juzang’s 3-pointer with 12:35 left.
-Cody Riley scored 15 points and Juzang had 13 for the Bruins.
+The sophomore forward, who leads the Buckeyes in points and rebounds, had been sidelined since Dec.
+8 with an ailment unrelated to COVID-19.
+He played 19 minutes before fouling out.

+“When you get a player the caliber of E.J. back, it certainly helps you,” Ohio State coach Chris Holtmann said.
+“I thought this was our best performance of the year against a quality UCLA team that will either be near the top or win the Pac-12.”

+Junior forward Cody Riley had 15 points for UCLA (5-2), which had won five straight.
+Johnny Juzang added 13, including a 3-pointer that gave the Bruins a 54-48 lead with 12:35 left.

+“Their physicality bothered us and Zed just destroyed us,” UCLA coach Mick Cronin said.
+“Our post defense was a big problem, then they had guys making 3-pointers who had barely hit any coming in.”

-Eugene Brown III nailed a 3-pointer from the left corner to put Ohio State in front for good at 66-63.
-The freshman made another 3 from the same spot with 4:27 remaining to extend the Buckeyes’ advantage to 69-65.
+Eugene Brown III, who had two 3-pointers entering the game, nailed one from the left corner to put Ohio State in front for good at 66-63.
+The freshman made another from the same spot with 4:27 remaining to extend the Buckeyes’ advantage to 69-65.

+“It was a great feeling for my teammates to trust me in a tight situation,” said Brown, who had a season-high nine points.

 Tyger Campbell’s free throw pulled UCLA within 73-68 with 2:46 left, and neither team scored again until Washington’s free throws with 51 seconds left made it a three-possession game.

-Ohio State forward E.J.
-Liddell had nine points and three rebounds in his return after missing two games with an illness unrelated to COVID-19.
-The sophomore, who leads the team on both categories, fouled out with 7:21 left.
+Neither team led by more than six up to that point.

+CJ Walker had 10 points and four assists for Ohio State, which shot 50% from the field.
 The Buckeyes led 39-38 at halftime behind seven points apiece from Liddell and junior Musa Jallow.

-Juzang and junior Jules Bernard each had eight points for the Bruins.
+“We certainly weren’t perfect, but we got better efficiency from our backcourt tonight,” Holtmann said.

+Pac-12 assist leader Campbell had a game-high five but missed nine of his 10 field goal attempts.

 Ohio State was initially scheduled to play No. 22 North Carolina, while UCLA was paired up with Kentucky.
 The matchups were changed Wednesday by promoter Intersport to align the opponents with the most similar COVID-19 testing protocols.

 The Tar Heels beat the Wildcats 75-63 in the first game of the afternoon.
-No fans were permitted inside Rocket Mortgage FieldHouse, which hosted the event for the initial time.
+No fans were permitted inside Rocket Mortgage FieldHouse, which hosted the annual four-team event for the first time.

 BIG PICTURE